 It wasn’t all plain sailing, however.
 Feeling like a "fish out of water", Ros soon became depressed, missing her friends and former life in London.
 “But I had flagged floors and 16th century panelling!” she says.
 And so it was that her “beautiful, intriguing” house, and her two young daughters’ thrill at living in the countryside, convinced her she’d made the right decision.

-Selling via Instagram enables them to present antiques and vintage pieces in different contexts, and appeal to a wide range of collectors, including younger people just starting to built a collection.
-"We try to give people a better idea of how to live with antiques and vintage pieces, to realise they’re not stuffy and old, they do function and they’re full of character.
-They’ve survived so long and, well, I feel they deserve credence for that," Elizabeth says.
+Selling via Instagram enables them to present antiques and vintage in different contexts, appealing to a wider range of collectors.
+"We try to give people a better idea of how to live with antiques and vintage pieces, to realise they’re not stuffy and old, they do function and they’re full of character," Elizabeth says.
 "We also really enjoy styling pieces in different settings, and against different types of furniture or fabric, and with other objects too.
 They stop looking like 'old things from an old lady’s house', and start to feel relevant."

 Perfect English Stuff launched in October 2020 and has been consistently successful, prompting frequent sourcing trips to restock.
-"We’re so busy and often running on very little sleep, and Elizabeth has Clementine [her daughter], but I can honestly say we never argue, it’s really been a joy working with my daughter," Ros says.
-The relationships they've developed with clients all over the world has also been a revelation.
-"Because we don't (yet) have a website, we have a constant dialogue with our customers," Elizabeth says.
-Many have become friends.
+"We’re so busy and often running on very little sleep, but I can honestly say we never argue, it’s been a joy working with my daughter," Ros says.
+The strong relationships they've developed with clients all over the world has also been a revelation.
+"We have a constant dialogue with our customers," Elizabeth says.
 "They tell us where things are going and why they love certain pieces, like one client who bought a set of china storage jars because they reminded her of her housekeeper when she was a child."

 The year that followed the launch was a very difficult one, however.
 Margery fell ill at the beginning of 2021 and died later that year after a short illness.
 “Of course it was devastating,” Ros says, “but we felt more determined than ever to continue her legacy… Mum was so parsimonious, and I always vowed not to be, but I’m just the same now.
 I wash plastic bags, make second-hand clothes, mend things and rarely ever throw stuff away.
 That’s one of the things I love most about antiques, that by enjoying them and sharing them we are preserving things.
 We’re not using up the world’s resources, but engaging in a constant process of recycling and renewal.”